Theta

 “Non, monsieur,” she said.
 “A thing cannot be built that can suffer.
 Death is a privilege for only living things.”
 There was now a seriousness in her voice that gave weight to her words.

-The crowd murmured uncomfortably.
-With the same haunting voice, the automaton spoke again.
-“As you wish,” it said.
 Again there was a murmur, followed by a wave of astonishment.
 The machine man rose from his desk and stood upright on his platform.
 He was so large that he nearly scraped the paint from the fresco above him.
 With one arm, he reached up and pulled off his mask, revealing a nightmare of spinning gears where a face should have been.
 With the other, he reached into his chest and tore out a fistfull of his own works, stretching long, slender springs like arteries until they snapped.
 It ticked outside his body for a few seconds longer until the whole machine froze in place.
 The automaton held the mechanical heart over his head like he was offering it to God.

 “It destroyed itself!” someone cried.
 The queen stood in silent shock while the guests swooned.
 Even the king rose from his seat in disbelief at what he saw.
 Incensed at the gratuitous display, he sneered to his guards.